This post was updated in March 2019.

 The Langkawi SkyBridge

-Once you arrive at the top of the cable car it’s only a short walk to the SkyBridge, where you will find yourself 100 meters above the ground…
+Once you arrive at the top of the cable car it's only a short walk to the SkyBridge, a pedestrian bridge where you'll find yourself 100 meters above the ground…

-Another fun fact: this is the longest free span and curved bridge in the world!
+Another fun fact: this is the longest free-span and curved bridge in the world!

 The Datai